seif8545/content-ops-starters/content/pages/blog/surround-yourself-with-right-people.md

 ---
-title: Surround Yourself With the Right People
+title: The day it all started
 slug: surround-yourself-with-right-people
 date: '2024-03-26'
 excerpt: >-